 Kevin KILLEEN

-Error, Sprawl and Epistemological Poise in Thomas Browne: how to sit right at the Last Supper
+Error, Sprawl and Epistemological Poise in Thomas Browne: how to Sit Right at the Last Supper

 Error, in early modernity, has an oscillatory quality: on the one hand, it is a mild and trifling thing, a cognitive lapse, an accident or minor carelessness; and on the other hand, it is something heinous and evil—because heresy is also error, not so much a weakness of the will as a positive hardening and emboldening of our natural turpitude.
 In the 17th century, this bi-polar quality of error is illustrated nowhere so effectively as in Thomas Browne’s Pseudodoxia Epidemica (1646), an encyclopaedia of error, whose long first book (“The Causes of Common Error”) attends to the psychology of our fractured humanity, credulous and supine, docile and derivative, illogical and obstinate.
 We are, it seems, kaleidoscopically fallen.
 But as it turns out, our devilish errors are not so soul-shaking and Browne produces a catalogue of mildly amusing errors, sometimes in the spirit of scientific or anthropological enquiry, but as often for the pleasure of errors that arrive pre-corrected and delicious.
 This essay traces the very particular epistemological poise that Browne’s most lengthy work represents in the history of error.